-Seasoned travelers know there is an art to taking long flights and getting to your destination feeling fresh, or at least OK -- especially if you're joining family to celebrate a holiday.
+Seasoned travelers know there is an art to taking long flights and getting to your destination feeling fresh.
 Start with these simple tips.

 1. Dress for the occasion

 Being on a plane dries you out.
-Make sure to drink plenty of water on the flight and maybe even the day before.
-If you want to bring some with you, remember that you need to buy it or fill your bottle from home after passing through airport security.
+Drink plenty of water on the flight and maybe even the day before.
+If you want to bring some with you, remember that you need to buy it or fill an empty bottle you brought from home after passing through airport security.
 Consider bringing eye drops or lip balm.
 Some people even bring a nasal spray.

-Make sure to charge the night before any devices you’re bringing.
-Some planes, though not all, now have USB ports so you can plug in while in flight.
-Make sure you carry the power cords you need and your headphones somewhere accessible.
-Download anything you’re going to want the night before, rather than rely on the sometimes dodgy in-flight Wi-Fi.
+The night before your flight, charge any devices you’re bringing.
+Some planes now have USB ports so you can plug in while in flight.
+Keep power cords and headphones somewhere accessible.
+Download anything you’re going to want the night before, rather than relying on sometimes dodgy in-flight Wi-Fi.

-If you can do it the night before, check how your airline handles in-flight entertainment.
-If not, check just after you take your seat.
-Some airlines now have apps you need to download before you can access any of the movies or TV shows they offer.
-However, the apps may not be available for download in-flight.
+Some airlines now have apps you need to download before you can access movies or TV shows they offer.
+However, the apps might not be available for download in-flight, so do this beforehand.

-More classic options work, too.
-The batteries will never run out on a book or magazine, and you don’t have to put it away at any point in the flight.
+Bring books and magazines.
+The batteries never run out, and you don’t have to put them away at any point in the flight.
 Coloring books can be great for the little ones, especially if you’re trying to limit their screen time.
-If you don’t want to lug a box of crayons, see how many shades of blue you can get out of one pen.

-If you’re traveling internationally, consider using an airline based in the other country.
-They often have lots of free perks that U.S.-based airlines don’t offer, such as blankets, pillows and moist towels for refreshing your face.
-These amenities can add up to a much more comfortable flight.
+If you’re traveling internationally, consider using an airline based in the other country, which often offer free perks U.S.-based airlines no longer do.
+These might include blankets, pillows and moist towels for refreshing your face.

-If you plan to use a sleep aid on the plane, test it out at home first.
-You don’t want to find out you have a bad reaction to them while you’re in the air.
+If you plan to use a sleeping aid on the plane, test it out at home first.
+You don’t want to have a bad reaction to it while you’re in the air.

 6. Move around

-Sitting in one position for an extended time can be very bad for your body.
-In some cases, it can lead to serious conditions.
-Take advantage of that seat-belt sign being off and get up for a walk along the aisle, or if you can’t, just stretch your leg muscles occasionally.
+Sitting in one position for an extended amount of time can be bad for your body.
+In some cases, it can lead to serious health problems.
+Get up for a walk along the aisle.
+If you can’t, just stretch your leg muscles occasionally.
 This one works well for the kids, too.
-They may not be able to burn off all of their energy, but even a small jaunt on the plane can help them get some wiggles out.
+Even a short jaunt on the plane can help them get some wiggles out.

 7. Don’t check the time